 Saturday afternoon – the Museums in Oxford

-The excellent museums provide some of the best free things to do in Oxford, so I’d recommend spending some of your Saturday afternoon exploring one or two of them, depending on what interests you most.
+The excellent museums provide some of the best free things to do in Oxford, so I’d recommend spending some of your 48 hours in Oxford exploring one or two of them, depending on what interests you most.

 I especially love the Ashmolean Museum which houses countless collections of antiquity, with everything beautifully displayed in a light and modern setting.
 There’s a section on the Lower Ground Floor that’s devoted the curiosities that were donated to Oxford University by the museum’s founder Elias Ashmore in the 17th century, with galleries of art from the ancient civilisations of Greece, Rome and Babylon, collections from Japan and China, and paintings from pre-raphelite to impressionist on the upper floors.